tmjoshi/mlsys_finalproj-llama3_ft_inf/README.md

 1) Whether it fits:
    - P100 has 16 GB memory
    - Looking at Total Memory (about 2 GB), the model fits on P100
-4) P100 is a relatively smaller GPU, maybe more available compared to larger GPUs, like A40 (48 GB) or A100 (80 GB), as USC Research Labs must be using the larger ones
+2) P100 is a relatively smaller GPU, maybe more available compared to larger GPUs, like A40 (48 GB) or A100 (80 GB)